maherkaz/500-2018/assignments/homework5/README.md

 ## Submission Details

-Submit your work via canvas.case.edu before noon on 2018-03-15.
+For A credit, submit your work via canvas.case.edu before noon on 2018-03-15.
+If for some reason, you cannot make that deadline, submit the work within 48 hours of the deadline for B credit.
+All work must be submitted within 48 hours of the deadline to pass the course.

 ## Requirements